Tudat/tudat/tutorials/applicationWalkthroughs/shapeBasedTrajectory.rst

 .. code-block:: cpp

-    // Define root finder settings (used to update the updated value of the free coefficient, so that it matches the required time of flight). std::shared_ptr< root_finders::RootFinderSettings > rootFinderSettings =
+    // Define root finder settings (used to update the value of the free coefficient, so that it matches the required time of flight). std::shared_ptr< root_finders::RootFinderSettings > rootFinderSettings =
             std::make_shared< root_finders::RootFinderSettings >( root_finders::bisection_root_finder, 1.0e-6, 30 );